...Simple Steps to Successful Parenting

 How to Best Read a Book to a Four or Five Year Old

 There are many skills and knowledge a child needs prior to being able to learn to read themselves.
-As a reader you may take many of them for granted so I've listed them specifically.
+There is a starting position on a page and we read in this order:

 Concepts of Print